NickJD/PyamilySeq/README.md

   -w WRITE_GROUPS       Default - No output: Output sequences of identified groups (provide levels at which to output - Species "-w 99,95" Genus "-w 2,3" -
                         Must provide FASTA file with -original_fasta if in Partial run mode.
   -a                    Default - No output: SLOW!
 (Only works for Species mode) Output aligned and concatinated sequences of identified groups -provide
-                        group levels at which to output "-w 99,95" - Must provide FASTA file with -original_fasta in Partialrun mode.
+                        group levels at which to output "-w 99,95" - Must provide FASTA file with -original_fasta in Partial run mode.
   -original_fasta ORIGINAL_FASTA
-                        FASTA file to use in conjunction with "-w" or "-con" when running in Partial Mode.
+                        FASTA file to use in conjunction with "-w" or "-a" when running in Partial Mode.
   -gpa                  Default - False: If selected, a Roary/Panaroo formatted gene_presence_absence.csv will be created - Required for Coinfinder and
                         other downstream tools